vanHeemstraSystems/spinnaker-headstart/README.md

 Based on "Spinnaker Labs" at https://youtu.be/54QgIjAzPW0

-Based on "Spinnaker at Github" at https://github.com/spinnaker/
+Based on "Spinnaker at Github" at https://github.com/spinnaker/spinnaker

+See also "Install and Configure Spinnaker" at https://spinnaker.io/docs/setup/install/